hackshackers/hackshackers-hugo-content/blog/2011/06/clay-shirky-amanda-michel-ro-gupta-beyond-comments.md

 ---
 title: Going beyond comments at Hacks/Hackers NYC
+authors:
+- Phillip Smith
+date: "2011-06-11"
+_migration:
+  id: 3096
+  timestamp: 1483471668
 tags:
-- Amanda Michel
-- Clay Shirky
 - comments
-- Ro Gupta
-- talks
 categories:
+- Talks
 - Meetups
-- New York City
 - News
-authors:
+groups:
-- Phillip Smith
+- New York
-date: "2011-06-11"
-_migration:
-  id: 3096
-  timestamp: 1482973857
 ---

 Last week was a bit of a blur: after meeting with the [Chicago Tribune News Applications team][1], and [descending into the Tribune dungeon][2] for an [evening of brainstorming][3] with the local Hacks/Hackers chapter, I was off to New York for the Hacks/Hackers NYC “[Beyond Comments: Discuss, brainstorm with Shirky, Michel, Gupta][4]” event at NYU’s Tisch School for the Arts (home of the [ITP program][5]).